mehulagg/gitlab/doc/ci/cloud_deployment/index.md

 To leverage [Auto DevOps](../../topics/autodevops/index.md) for your project when deploying to AWS EC2, first you must define [your AWS credentials as environment variables](#run-aws-commands-from-gitlab-cicd).

-Then, you will have to define a job for the `build` stage.
-To do so, you must reference the `Auto-DevOps.gitlab-ci.yml` template and include a job named
-`build_artifact` in your `.gitlab-ci.yml` file.
+Next, define a job for the `build` stage.
+To do so, you must reference the `Auto-DevOps.gitlab-ci.yml` template and include a job named `build_artifact` in your `.gitlab-ci.yml` file.
 For example:

 ```yaml
 # .gitlab-ci.yml